Prince Albert of Saxe-Altenburg: Marriages

 Princess Marie died in 1888 from the effects of puerperal fever.

 A few years later on 13 December 1891, at Remplin, Albert married Duchess Helene of Mecklenburg-Strelitz.
 The couple had no children.

 Albert was a conspicuous figure in Berlin society, and was a great favorite due to his "clever" mind, genial disposition, pleasant address, and enthusiasm as a sportsman.
 Marie died in 1888.
 Sources reported that the Emperor′s "arbitrary manners" became so intolerable to Albert and others, as they were used to the days of social courtesy under the old Wilhelm I.

-Prince Albert died on 22 May 1902 at Remplin, his death "sincerely regretted" by all the royal houses in Germany.
+Prince Albert died on 22 May 1902 at Remplin.

 Honours

 He received the following orders and decorations: